valu-digital/npm-packages/packages/3rdparty/docs/tracking-consent.md

 # TrackingConsent

-A class for manager "cookie consent".
+A class for managing "cookie consent".

 ## Usage